rwsite/updatepulse-server/README.md

 ### Packages Overview

 This tab allows administrators to:
-- View the list of packages currently available in UpdatePulse Server, with Package Name, Version, Type (Plugin or Theme), File Name, Size, Last Modified and License Status (if enabled)
+- View the list of packages currently available in UpdatePulse Server, with Package Name, Version, Type (Plugin or Theme), File Name, Size, File Modified (when the package file was changed on the file system) and License Status (if enabled)
 - Download a package
 - Delete a package
 - Apply bulk actions on the list of packages (download, delete)